-Numbness after head injury can cause a complete loss of sensation in various parts of your body.
+Numbness after head injury can cause a complete loss of feeling in various parts of your body.
 In milder cases, it might give you a burning, prickling sensation.

 Today’s article will discuss the various causes and treatments of numbness after head injury, so you can get back to feeling normal again.